 A reinforced steel fork adds durability without the weight.
 Cleary wisely chooses a 3-speed internal gear rear hub to perform shifting duties.
 First, there isn’t a derailleur to bend or break.
 Second, there are only three gears so it isn’t overwhelming and they can shift without pedaling.
 It’s a feature we’re sure young riders will appreciate as they learn the ropes of riding with gears.
 Best fits young adventurers with an inseam measurement between 19” to 23”.

 When your junior shred-head is ready to tackle some legitimate trail, best outfit them with a bike that’s just as capable as they are.
 And that means adding some suspension to the equation.
+These rides are so sweet they will have Mom and Dad jealous!

 Trailcraft Cycles Bluesky 20

-Direct-to-consumer kids bike brand Trailcraft Cycles Blue Sky 20 is a 20” kids bike that’s designed for little rippers 5-8 years old, or about 3’8” to 4’2” tall.
+Direct-to-consumer kids bike brand Trailcraft Cycles Blue Sky 20 is a 20” kids bike that’s designed for little rippers 5-8 years old or about 3’8” to 4’2” tall.
 Focused on keeping weight low, the Trailcraft Cycles Blue Sky 20 will take budding young riders to the next level on mountain bike trails thanks to premium level components found on adult level bikes.
-Internal cable routing keep little riders snag-free and the 7005 series aluminum tubing frame features modern geometry.
+Internal cable routing keeps little riders snag-free and the 7005 series aluminum tubing frame features modern geometry.

 All Trailcraft Cycles Blue Sky 20 bikes are assembled in Fort Collins, Colorado.
 This means you get to configure the bike you want in three color options, two build level options, and two chainring size options to best suit your local terrain.
 Full custom is also possible for parents wanting to go beyond our stock level builds.
-Premium adult-level components shrunk down to kid size helps keep weight low and performance high.
+Premium adult-level components shrunk down to kid-size helps keep weight low and performance high.
 Trailcraft’s own TC30 suspension fork features carbon/alloy lowers, 80mm of travel, cartridge air damper, and low 1400-gram weight.
-Trailcraft’s 127mm direct mount cranks with alloy spindle, narrow-wide style chainring in 28 or 30 tooth size is another feature which helps keep weight low.
+Trailcraft’s 127mm direct mount cranks with alloy spindle, narrow-wide style chainring in 28 or 30 tooth size is another feature that helps keep the weight low.

 More Info: www.trailcraftcycles.com